jlazovskis/TopoAware/README.md

 # TopoAware
-Topologically Aware Constructions for Ecological Hypervolumes
+Topologically aware constructions for ecological hypervolumes

 ## About
 The purpose of this software is to use topological tools, in terms of computational efficiency and theoretical guarantees, to construct hypervolumes for use in ecology.
 Hypervolumes are usually constructed as kernel density estimators, but those are often less interesting topologically at the expense of knowing more information (precisley "filling in" the holes of missing data).
-This project aims to retain toological information of the input sample while still providing the user with more information about the space in which the sample lies.
+This software aims to retain toological information of the input sample while still providing the user with more information about the space in which the sample lies.

 ![Example of how the program hypervolume-t works, comparing three states of points](examples/2d_visual.png "Input, subdivision, sparsification")